Fully general relativistic description of rapidly-rotating axially-symmetric neutron stars for constraining nuclear matter equations of state: Results and Discussion

-Although the magnitude of rotational effects is small for this frequency, it leads sometimes an important consequence.
-For example, according to Cromartie \etal~\cite{Cromartie2020}, the mass of PSR\,J0740$+$6620 is estimated to lie in the range of 2.05 to $2.24\,M_\odot$.
-In the case of the SLy4 EoS, the TOV calculation yields a maximum mass of $2.055\,M_\odot$, which just barely satisfies the lower bound of the observational constraint.
-However, when rotation effects at 346\,Hz are taken into account by the KEH method, the resulting maximum mass increases to $2.062\,M_\odot$, indicating a more satisfactory agreement with the observational constraint.
-In this way, one should keep in mind that the $M$-$R$ curve can be modified by the effects of rotation.
+Although the magnitude of rotational effects is small for this frequency, let us discuss it obtained from the KEH calculations.
+In the case of the SLy4 EoS, the TOV calculation yields a maximum mass of $2.055\,M_\odot$.
+When rotation effects at 346\,Hz are taken into account by the KEH method, the resulting maximum mass increases to $2.062\,M_\odot$.
 We note that the magnitude of the maximum mass enhancement depends on EoS parameters.
 For instance, the SkT5a model shows a greater rotational enhancement in the maximum mass than the SLy4 model, despite having a lower non-rotating maximum mass (\cf, Table~\ref{tab:Results_346Hz}).
 This can be attributed to the significantly larger slope parameter $L$ of SkT5a compared to SLy4.
 Since $L$ is known to influence the stellar radius, and rotation increases the equatorial radius due to centrifugal effects, the rotational deformation in SkT5a likely leads to a more pronounced increase in maximum mass.